senior-sigan/toggl-reporter/README.md

 ## How to build

 1. Copy config.example.toml into config.toml
+2. Set variables in config.toml
-2. Build project with make
+3. Build project with make

-3.
+## How to launch

+1. Launch the binary
+2. Open page on address defined in `addr` config param (e.g localhost:8000)

 ## How to make new page